vircadia/vircadia-native-core/tools/jsdoc/README.md

-#JavaScript Documentation Generation
+# JavaScript Documentation Generation

-##Prerequisites
+## Prerequisites

 * Install node.js.
 * Install jsdoc via npm.  `npm install jsdoc -g`

 If you would like the extra functionality for gravPrep:
-* Run npm install
+* Run `npm install`

-To generate html documentation for the High Fidelity JavaScript API:
+To generate HTML documentation for the Vircadia JavaScript API:

 * `cd tools/jsdoc`
 * `jsdoc root.js -r api-mainpage.md -c config.json`

-The out folder should contain index.html.
+The **out** folder should contain index.html.

 If you get a "JavaScript heap out of memory" error when running the `jsdoc` command you need to increase the amount of memory available to it.
 For example, to increase the memory available to 2GB on Windows: